 ”I have been trying to connect with this group for years,” Mask said.
 “Their performance is the whole package; singing, dancing, with traditional Dutch costumes, it’s the total complete program.
 Judy reached out to me and said ‘we have the date open, if you’re interested’ and of course we were.
 I had been trying to get myself away from being chairwoman and here I am, planning all of this again, but I couldn’t say no to them.
 Not after all this time.”

 It’s a treat Mask feels will bring the Friday night events of Dutch Days to a whole new level, setting off the event exactly how she believes it deserves to be set off.

 ”We have people singing, we have the costumes and the dancing, but this is putting everything together in one program,” Mask said.
 “It’s really an enhancement to Dutch Days having them here.”

 In addition to the performance by Dutch History Live!, May 1 also will present a variety of programs, exhibits and demonstrations many visitors will recognize at Dutch Days.
 Included in Friday’s events will be the wooden shoe demonstration, Dutch Klompen dancing and the Dutch costume presentation at the Masonic Lodge.

 Those events will lead into a full list of activities May 2, including two additional performances by Dutch History Live! at the Masonic Lodge, the Dutch costume fashion show, street scrubbing, followed by the Dutch Days parade at 3 p.m. with featured grand marshal Jean Roeder.

-A full list of Dutch Days’ scheduled events can be located on the city of Fulton’s website and for additional information contact Mask or other members of the Dutch Days committee.
+For additional information contact Mask or other members of the Dutch Days committee.

 Clinton Herald Staff Writer Amy Kent can be contacted at email@example.com.